celery/celery/docs/userguide/tasks.rst

 :callbacks: A list of signatures to be called if this task returns successfully.

-:errback: A list of signatures to be called if this task fails.
+:errbacks: A list of signatures to be called if this task fails.

 :utc: Set to true the caller has UTC enabled (:setting:`enable_utc`).